-Before commercial logging and coal mining transformed life along the Big South Fork, the area’s subsistence farmers occupied individual homesteads which were loosely clustered into settlements connected by the churches, general stores, and one room schools that served them.
-Not only did the stream bottoms offer the best farm land and a reliable source of water but homesteads along a single stream bottom could communicate with one another more easily than those separated by rugged ridges.
-In consequence community boundaries were defined by the drainage systems of the region.
+Before commercial logging and coal mining transformed life along the Big South Fork, the area’s subsistence farmers occupied individual homesteads, which were loosely clustered into settlements connected by the churches, general stores, and one-room schools that served them.
+Not only did the stream bottoms offer the best farm land and a reliable source of water, but homesteads along a single stream bottom could communicate with one another more easily than those separated by rugged ridges.
+Consequently, community boundaries were defined by the drainage systems of the region.

 In its time, the No Business community was one of the larger settlements in the region with a population of 300 or more.
 A number of families lived on No Business Creek including the Crabtree’s, Blevins, Boyatts, Burkes, Slavens, and Millers.
-The community reached its peak in the last half of the nineteenth century.
-Isolation, lack of available land and lack of work all contributed to the decline of the No Business community as it did many other such remote communities.
+The community reached its peak in the last half of the 1800s.
+Isolation, lack of available land and lack of work all contributed to the decline of the No Business community, as it did many other such remote communities.
 The end was hastened by the decline of the logging and mining industries in the area.
-Many young men left the area to serve their country during the Second World War and were not content to go back to a lifestyle that had long ago disappeared in most of the nation.
+Many young men left the area to serve their country during World War II, and were not content to go back to a lifestyle that had long ago disappeared in most of the nation.